Christus (Liszt): Part Two: After Epiphany

 Part Two opens with 'The Beatitudes', composed for baritone, chorus and organ.
 It is pensive, calm and meditative, the sound not so rich as in Part One, as this movement represents a model of restraint and economy of means.
 It was in fact written earlier, in 1855, and Liszt simply decided to use it as a part of the oratorio.

 The next movement is a setting of the Lord's Prayer for chorus and organ.
 The murmuring of Latin text and pensiveness of mood is much alike the first movement.

 'The Foundation of the Church', however, 'wakes up' the chorus and Christ's words 'Tu es Petrus, et super hanc petram...'
 (Matthew 16,18) sound firm and decisive.
 To this is contrasted the other part of the movement, more gentle, with words from John, 21:15-17.

-'The Miracle' describes the scene of Christ walking on the waters of the lake of Gallilee.
+'The Miracle' describes the scene of Christ walking on the waters of the Sea of Galilee.
 It is scored for narrator baritone, chorus and orchestra, but vocal resources are limited in their use and orchestra plays the main role of depiction.
 The music is at first dramatic, as the storm rises huge waves, and the apostles cry to Jesus their pleads of 'Domine, salva nos, perimus!' ('Save us, Lord, for we will perish!').
 Then, Jesus stops the storm and winds and the rest of the movement passes in great tranquillity.

 'The Entry into Jerusalem' employs soloists, chorus and orchestra, celebrating the arrival of the son of David and King of Israel, and brings Part Two of 'Christus' to a glorious close amidst cries of 'Hosanna!'.